ghiliweld/writings/ghili_commit.md

 if an adapted KZG technique won't work maybe we need a more efficient method to check (r, p(r)) against n points. something suited to point-value representations. a batch polynomial remainder theorem would cool for checking if the polynomial remainder theorem holds for n + 1 points.

 ## the scheme
-the ghili commitment scheme is a tuple of algorithms (Commit, Open, Verify)
+the ghili commitment scheme is a quadruple of algorithms (Setup, Commit, Open, Verify)

 - Commit({ (x_1, y_1), ..., (x_n, y_n) }) --> c_x, c_y
 - Open(c_x, c_y, x, y) --> π